jodyphelan/tb-dr-tutorial/docs/index.md

 #### 4. Get connected

-Once you have installed TigerVNC, you can connect to your GitHub Codespace using the following steps:
+Once you have installed VScode, you can connect to your GitHub Codespace using the following steps:

 1. Open Visual Studio Code.
 2. Install the GitHub Codespaces extension by clicking on the following link and following instructions: [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces).